shuoniu-intel/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/dsp_control/README.md

 The second template argument `Propagate` is a boolean that determines the propagation of the first argument `Preference` to function calls in the lambda expression:
 | Option  | Explanation
 ---       |---
-| `True`  | This is the default. `Preference` is propagated to function calls in the lambda expression.
+| `On`    | This is the default. `Preference` is propagated to function calls in the lambda expression.
-| `False` | `Preference` is not propagated to function calls in the lambda expression.
+| `Off`   | `Preference` is not propagated to function calls in the lambda expression.
 So `Preference` only applies to math functions directly called in the lambda expression.

 **NOTE:**
 1. `Preference` never applies to nested `math_dsp_control<>()` calls.
 Each nested `math_dsp_control<>()` call is determined by its own `Preference`.